-And while I am quite aware that organic standards are far from perfect, I do buy organic eggs from the grocery store from time to time, when my local farmer is out—secure in the knowledge that the organic label means they come from happier, healthier hens, right?
+And while organic standards are far from perfect, many people buy organic eggs from the grocery store, thinking that the organic label means they come from happier, healthier hens, right?

-The photo below (and at the top) is just one shocking example of conditions that most “organic” chickens must endure, details of which are laid out in a damning report by The Cornucopia Institute called Scrambled Eggs: Detailing the conditions in industrial-scale organic egg production.
+The photo to the right is just one shocking example of conditions that many “organic” chickens must endure, details of which are laid out in a damning report by The Cornucopia Institute called Scrambled Eggs: Separating Factory Farm Egg Production from Authentic Organic Agriculture.